Circular No. 200/12/2023

 Other Circulars

-This circular provides clarification on the scope of Entry No. 195B of Schedule ...
+This circular provides clarification on the applicability of condition (v) of se...

-This circular provides clarifications on the GST treatment of certain activities...
+This circular provides comprehensive clarifications on procedural, compliance, a...

 Read More